lewiekh/map/README.md

 To run the app:
 1. download all files and run the index.html using the browser or
-2. HTML:
+2. Or just
 <a href="https://lewiekh.github.io/map/">CLICK HERE</a>

 ## API Reference

-Foursquare API HTML:
+Foursquare API -
 <a href="https://developer.foursquare.com/">CLICK HERE</a> for inofmration regarding the API